 For emergency cases, you can be directly referred by visiting us at Gateway.

 Gateway opening hours

-In most instances we can help to keep you in your existing home.
-If this is not possible we will offer you decent affordable housing solutions with a minimum use of emergency accommodation where possible.
+In most cases, we can help to keep you in your existing home.
+If this is not possible, we will offer you decent affordable housing solutions with a minimum use of emergency accommodation where possible.

-A housing advisor will guide you through all the options available to you so that you can make an informed choice.
-For example:
+A housing advisor will guide you through all the options available to you so that you can make an informed choice like:

 - Advice/assistance on reducing your rent arrears when that is the cause of your being threatened with homelessness

 - Mediation and support to ensure a young person or young family can remain at home safely and responsibly

 - Submission of an application for Social Housing

 - Looking at alternative accommodation in a planned and productive way

 - Referral to the Homeseeker Lettings Service who may be able to assist you with privately rented accommodation or help you access various deposit schemes